top of page

 • Home-Based Activities – If your staff or business operations have been moved to remote settings, you may need to change your coverage.

-• Online Sales & Services – If you restructured your business for online activities or added e-Commerce payments, you will need to make coverage changes.
+• Online Sales & Services – You must make coverage changes if you restructured your business for online activities or added e-commerce payments.

 • Staff Insurance Concerns – If your workers are now remote, you will want to be sure that your remote workers carry adequate protection on their personal policies.
 You should also review your workers' compensation coverage restrictions and limitations.

-• Property Coverage – Any equipment that is set up off-premises may require a special limit of coverage for your policy to protect you.
+• Property Coverage – Any equipment set up off-premises may require a special coverage limit for your policy to protect you.

-• Business Operations Changes – If you added services or activities to your organizational events or operations, you will need to make your agent aware so your liability needs can be reviewed for coverage.
+• Business Operations Changes – If you added services or activities to your organizational events or operations, you must inform your agent so your liability needs can be reviewed for coverage.

 WHAT IS YOUR COVERAGE LIMITS?

 Assess the coverage limits of each policy.
-Ensure that your coverage limits adequately protect your assets and meet your current needs.
+Ensure that your coverage limits adequately protect your assets, meet your current needs, and meet ongoing inflation.
 Consider changes in your life circumstances, such as a new property or events.

 Evaluate Deductibles:

 Examine the deductibles associated with each policy.
-Higher deductibles often result in lower premiums, but it's important to choose deductibles that you can comfortably afford in the event of a claim.
+Higher deductibles often result in lower premiums, but it's essential to choose deductibles you can comfortably afford in case of a claim.

 WHAT DO YOU OWN?